sami-mersha/sadmin/README.md

 # sadmin
-Sample Admin Template using Laravel, Breeze, Spatie, Tailwind Css (Dashboard Template)
+Sample Admin Template using Laravel, Breeze, Spatie, Tailwind Css (Dashboard Template) Intended to eliminate repititive tasks of creating admin with user, role & permission and some basic configurations to enable fast development of Laravel web apps.

 ### Steps to Run After Cloning